Danbob81/Pokemon_Match/README.md

     - I expect to see my score
     - I expect confirmation that I have completed the game successfully
     - I would like the option to restart/replay the game
-    - I expect to be able to play on different devices (laptop, mobile tablet)
+    - I expect to be able to play on different devices (laptop, mobile and tablet)
     - I expect to have fun! :)

 - ### Design